 ACL tears, ankle sprains, shoulder dislocations, and broken bones occur without warning.
-Whether you are injured during sports or daily activities or having a flare-up of an existing condition, the physician assistants and nurse practitioners at Duke orthopaedic urgent care clinics can help.
+Whether you are injured during sports or daily activities or having a flare-up of an existing condition, our orthopaedic urgent care physician assistants and nurse practitioners can help.
 We'll identify the right treatment for your pain or injury and guide you on how to prevent a more serious injury in the future.

 Fast Care for All Orthopaedic and Sports Injuries

 Orthopaedic urgent care can be a better, more cost-effective option than emergency room care (unless your injury is life-threatening or severe) because you avoid long waits and potential exposure to sick people.
 Visit our orthopaedic urgent care clinics if you have:

 - Broken bones